-IV.
+III.
 SYSTEMIC IP CHALLENGES THAT UNDERMINE THE ECOSYSTEM FOR BIOTECHNOLOGY INNOVATION

-To help assess the IP challenges abroad that may hinder biotechnology developments, BIO has surveyed our members asking them to identify relevant IP barriers globally that frustrate our business and R&D operations.
+BIO has surveyed our members asking them to identify relevant IP barriers globally that frustrate our business and R&D operations.
 We are presenting issues that impact our sector globally thematically and have chosen to focus our efforts on the issues that we believe should be prioritized by the U.S. government in its trade-related engagements with foreign countries and in its dealings with multilateral organizations.